potatomioo/Tweeto/README.md

 ## Data Handling with JsonBin.IO and Compose

-Handling data and MVVM process with JsonBin.IO
+- Handling data from JsonBin.io with Retrofit.
+- MVVM Pattern
+- Dagger Hilt Dependency Injection